King Edward's School Home Old Edwardians Website

 Grant, Jim (aka Lee Child)

-Novelist, famous for his Jack Reacher novels.
-His first novel, Killing Floor, won the Anthony Award for Best First Novel.
-His latest, and 13th, novel, Gone Tomorrow, which was published in 2009 reached Number One in the US book charts.
-He was previously presentation director at Granada TV for 18 years, involved (inter alia) in the making of Brideshead Revisited and The Jewel in the Crown.
+Novelist, famous for the Jack Reacher novels.
+First novel, Killing Floor, won the Anthony Award for Best First Novel and 13th novel, Gone Tomorrow, published in 2009, reached Number One in the US book charts.
+Previously presentation director at Granada TV for 18 years, involved (inter alia) in the making of Brideshead Revisited and The Jewel in the Crown.

 Hadley, L P